cis4301/TaxiDatabaseApp/README.md

 # Installation

-To get up and running, download node.JS 10.x or higher from <https://nodejs.org>.
+To get up and running download node.JS 10.x or higher from nodejs.org.

 To run the app, go to root and type

     node .

-packages may need to be installed with the '-s' option to populate your npm_modules folder.
+packages may need to be installed with '-s' option to populate your npm_modules folder

+## Data Loading

+There is a script in data/csv that will automatically download all the Taxi Commission data from 2016 to the present.
+Since the datasets are prohibitively large, you can specify how many tuples you want from each set.
+Navigate to data/csv and type:

+    python ./load-data.py  N

+where N is the size you want.
+There are 90 datasets in total so even choosing N to be 10,000 will give around one million tuples.

+### Data Scripts

+data/csv contains a few other scripts that can help make the datasets easier to import into Oracle.
+Running the following:

+    python ./add_keyvalue.py

+will add a keyvalue field to the specified data.

+All the scripts use outputdir.txt and source-urls.txt to know where to place and retrieve data respectively.
+The tests/ folder is just leftover debugging stuff.

+### Misc

+The file csv_recordcount.txt in data/csv/scripts has a list of sizes for every dataset.
+The number of records range from one to ten million.
+These correspond to the datasets in source-urls.txt

 # Notes:
-Credentials for both the VPN and Oracle database are currently set as environment variables, but you can use your own to test it out.
+Credentials for both the VPN and Oracle database are currently set as environment variables.

-## Data folders
-In the data/csv directory there is a script called data.py which will extract all trip data from 2016 to 2018.
-Altogether, this is close to 50 GB of csv files!
-Currently data.py condenses each dataset to 3000 entries.
-Be aware that running data.py could take upwards of an hour(!) to populate all three categories.